Abstract. A look at the economic effects of Britain leaving the European Union.

 4. Short term costs of leaving

 A particular economic concern for the UK leaving the EU is a decline in inward investment from the EU.
 With a current account deficit of 4.5% of GDP, the UK requires capital flows to finance the deficit.
 If the UK receives less inward investment, the Pound will have to fall.
-(According to economist, ING thinks the pound may slip to $1.32 (Economist)

 If the UK did leave the EU, the uncertainty and political wrangling over a new deal could cause a fall in investor confidence and (in worse case scenario) trigger an economic downturn.

 Since the vote in June 2016, there has been a fall in the rate of economic growth.
 In the first half of 2017, the economy has grown by just 0.5% (annualised growth of 1%) – real wages have started falling again due to rise in inflation.

 Others argue the markets are exaggerating the impact of leaving and that once the vote is known, stability will return.
 In the long run, Britain could adjust to the new reality.

 In 2014, the UK paid £17bn to the European Union (approx. 0.06% of GDP) (1).
 However, the UK also received a CAP rebate and also is a recipient of EU funds from social and regional programmes.
 If the UK leaves the EU, it would still have to pay to be able to benefit from the single market.
 The EU would not allow the UK to have benefits of Single Market without paying into it.
 As a percentage of GDP, the cost of membership including money coming back to the UK is 0.4%.
 The net contribution of UK to EU is £7.1bn according to EC.
 See more on cost of EU